d3ska/d3ska.github.io/_posts/2021-11-05-list-in-java.md

 Java ArrayList class uses a dynamic array (increases its size by 50%) to storing the elements.
 It is like an array, but there is no size limit.
 We can add or remove any element anytime.
-It is found in the java.util package and works at the index basis.
+ArrayList works at the index basis.
 The ArrayList in Java can have the duplicate elements as well.
 **It is not synchronized.**
 Its maintains the insertion order internally.